1212 NE 1st St.

 If you don't know about CORIL, please check them out through this LINK.

 The old bike is inspected and then completely disassembled.
 All parts are removed and sorted by what can be reused, and what should be discarded (recycled).
 The stripped frame and fork are then sand blasted and locally powder coated.
 A new set of brand new (J. Livingston) decals and custom single front chainring are instaled.
 A mixture of old and new parts are then installed.
 The bike is tested, refined, and offered for sale.
 The result is a unique (no two are ever the same) practical bike that is comfortable for short to medium range trips.

-Racks and Baskets: Backpacks are fine for backpackers, but weight on your person isn’t great for riding.
+Racks and Baskets: Backpacks are fine for backpackers, but weight on your person is not great for riding.
 There are a number of good strong affordable racks and baskets that make bikes much more useful.
 A good set of panniers can hold most of what we take along in our cars.
+Check out are huge

 Kickstands: Once you have one you’ll wonder how you lived without one.